fbngrmr/shelving-mock-event/README.md

 ### EventTarget

-- `new EventTarget(parent?: EventTarget, handlers?: [string])`
+`new EventTarget(parent = undefined, handlers = [])`
 An object which can have events dispatched on it.
 Conforms to the [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) interface.

 - `parent` (EventTarget)
 	The parent element for this element that events will bubble up to (if specified)

 - `handlers` (array of strings)
 	Allow event handlers on this target.
 Handlers that are not explicitly named in the constructor will not be called when an event is dispatched.
 Handlers must be functions.
+Do not include 'on' at the start of the handler name.

 #### Properties